oracle/vagrant-projects/OracleLinux/7/README.md

 # ol7-vagrant

-A vagrant project that provisions Oracle Linux automatically, using Vagrant, an Oracle Linux 7 box and a shell script.
+A Vagrant project to automatically build an Oracle Linux 7 virtual machine using either VirtualBox or libvirtd with optional extras including a LAMP stack or container runtime.

 ## Prerequisites